jayhawk84/MSSA_Project/README.md

 The ERD file shows the preliminary relational diagram for the entities involved.
 This is quite rough and will need revision.

 The JPG files "Desktop" and "Mobile" are rough wireframe sketches showing the user interface I'm thinking about.

+## Update 16 AUG 2020
+I have written the following in a Word Document and uploaded in this project:
+#### User Stories
+These are the hypothetical users that will access my customer database, an administrator level user and a regular access user
+#### Use Cases
+These are some simple real life scenarios the users will encounter when using this web application
+#### UML Diagram
+This was drawn and inserted into the Word Document.
+It shows pictorially what the Admin and regular user will be able to do/access.
+#### Requirements
+This is a breakdown of what the project will need to function properly.